-Massage may be the most welcome of all spa treatments for pregnant women.
+Massage may be the most welcome of all treatments included in our spa packages for pregnant women.
 However, it is also the one in which comfort and safety are the most crucial.
 In this guide, we cover everything you need to know about pregnancy massage.

-We cover what a pregnancy massage is, the types of massage treatments available and what to expect from your treatment.
-We also answer some pregnancy spa treatment FAQs.
+We cover what a pregnancy massage is, the types available, and what to expect from your treatment.
+We also answer some pregnancy spa treatment FAQs

-A pregnancy massage is a safe and gentle method of massage for a mum-to-be to enjoy some relaxation and alleviate pain and stress whilst pregnant.
+A pregnancy massage is a safe and gentle method of massage for a mum-to-be to enjoy some relaxation and alleviate pain and stress.

-Expectant mothers have a lot of extra weight to carry and can suffer from lower back pain, swollen feet and calves, and other ailments.
+Expectant mothers have extra weight to carry and can suffer from lower back pain, swollen feet and calves, and other ailments.
 An indulgent, gentle massage can provide some much-needed respite.

 There are two types of targeted pregnancy massage, prenatal and postnatal, to support mum pre-birth and after birth.
-Some pregnancy treatments include foot soaks and massaging the arms, legs and scalp.
-For more on pregnancy spa treatments, see our pregnancy spa guide.
+Some pregnancy treatments include foot soaks and massage of the arms, legs and scalp.
+For more, see our pregnancy spa guide.

-The calming experience of a pregnancy massage can provide multiple health benefits, ranging from physical benefits to psychological benefits.
+The calming experience of a pregnancy massage can provide multiple health benefits, physical and psychological.

 Simply experiencing a gentle touch can be a soothing antidote to anxiety and depression, and an effective way for an expectant mum to experience emotional support.
 A pregnancy massage can help to reduce stress, pain and discomfort during pregnancy.
-This can often result in better quality sleep and feeling more energised.
-Since relaxation is key to an enjoyable pregnancy and comfortable labour, it’s not hard to see why spas now offer mums-to-be an array of specialist pregnancy packages.
+This can often result in better quality sleep and enhanced energy levels.

 A Swedish massage is a classic spa treatment that will give you all the relaxation you need!
 The pressure can be as light or as firm as you like, perfect for unknotting your whole body and relieving any tension.